suhasAkamai/cli-accessrevocation/README.md

 - `--help`, `-h` — Show help

 ## Commands
-- `list-tokens` — List identifiers/tokens in the blacklist
+- `list-tokens` — List identifiers/tokens in the blocklist
-- `list-blacklist` — List blacklist in the Account
+- `list-blocklist` — List blocklist in the Account
 - `get-token-details` — Get identifier/token details
-- `get-configlist` — Get config details associated with blacklist
+- `get-configlist` — Get config details associated with blocklist
--  `get-token-count` — Get count of tokens associated with blacklist
+-  `get-token-count` — Get count of tokens associated with blocklist
--  `revoke-token` — Add the tokens to blacklist
+-  `revoke-token` — Add the tokens to blocklist
--  `unrevoke-token` — Remove the tokens from the blacklist.
+-  `unrevoke-token` — Remove the tokens from the blocklist.

 ## Examples